mark-watson/Java-AI-Book/manuscript/kgn.md

 }
 ~~~~~~~~

-The class **Sparql** wraps the **JenaApis** library from the chapter *Semantic Web*.
+The class **Sparql** in the next listing wraps the **JenaApis** library from the chapter *Semantic Web*.
 I set the SPARQL endpoint for DBPedia on line 13.
 I set and commented out the WikiData SPARQL endpoint on lines 11-12.
 The KGN application will not work with WikiData without some modifications.
+If you enjoy experimenting with KGN then you might want to clone it and enable it to work simultaneously with DBPedia, WikiData, and local RDF files b using three instances of the class **JenaApis**.

 Notice that we are importing the value of a static StringBuffer **com.knowledgegraphnavigator.Log.sparql** on line 5.
 We will use this for storing SPARQL queries for display to the user.